Ga naar de inhoud

 Urban water quality

-As a result of climate change, the weather is becoming drier, wetter, and warmer.
-This affects the quality of urban surface water.
-The impact differs from one area or location to the next.
-This knowledge dossier helps water management bodies and municipalities to gain a better picture of the potential effects of climate change and of adaptation measures on water quality.
-It also contains an overview of measures to combat a negative impact on water quality.
+As a result of climate change, our planet is becoming drier, wetter, lighter and warmer.
+This is affecting the quality of surface water.
+The exact consequences differ from one area and location to the next.
+This knowledge dossier helps water management bodies such as district water boards and municipalities to gain more insight into both the potential effects of climate change and adaptation measures relating to surface water quality and aquatic ecology.
+It also features an overview of measures to counteract negative effects.

-How does climate change affect ecological water quality?
+How does climate change affect water quality and aquatic life?

-Climate change affects the ecological quality of urban surface water in several ways.
-The water quality can change, as climate change is causing physical or chemical changes in the water itself.
-For example, salinisation raises the salt concentration.
-Climate change may also affect the concentration of oxygen, nutrients, and micro pollutants in the water.
-In addition, climate change affects everything living in the water, such as fish, water plants, algae, and midges.
+Climate change is affecting the quality of surface water in several ways.
+The water quality can change as a result of physical or chemical changes that climate change is causing in the water itself.
+Cases in point are salinisation, which involves an increase in salt concentrations, and the concentrations of oxygen, nutrients and micropollutants in the water.
+In addition, climate change affects every living thing in the water, such as fish, aquatic plants, algae and mosquitoes.

-• Read more about the impact of climate change on ecological quality
+Read more about the impact of climate change on water quality and aquatic life

-How does climate change impact the functional water quality?
+How is climate change affecting the functional water quality?

-Changes in the quality of urban surface water ensuing from climate change will impact the functional uses of such surface water: the functional water quality.
-For example, climate change leads to an increase in the occurrence of blue-green algae, which may affect the possibilities for fishing and swimming in surface water.
+Changes in the quality of surface water caused by climate change will have consequences for the various functional uses of surface water, i.e. the functional water quality.
+For example, blue-green algae are increasing as a result of climate change, which may impact the possibilities for angling and swimming in surface water.

-• Read more about the impact of climate change on various functional uses of urban surface water
+Read more about the impact of climate change on various functional uses of surface water

 How vulnerable is a water system to climate change?

-Do you, in your capacity as a water management body, wish to gain insight into the vulnerability of a particular water system to climate change?
-This knowledge dossier comprises two helpful tools.
+In your capacity as a water management body, would you like more insight into a particular water system’s vulnerability to climate change?
+Various tools in this knowledge dossier can help you on your way.

-What renders a water system vulnerable to climate change?
+What makes a water system vulnerable to climate change?

-Adaptation measures help us to climate proof the environment, in order to enable us to cope with increasing drought, precipitation, and heat.
-However, some adaptation measures may have a negative effect on water quality.
-To prevent this, it is important to be aware of the effects that may occur.
+Adaptation measures help us to climate-proof the environment, so we are in a better position to deal with increasing drought, precipitation and heat.
+However, some adaptation measures may have a negative impact on water quality.
+To prevent such a negative impact, it is important to know what effects may occur.

 How can negative effects on water quality be counteracted?

-Counteracting any negative effects of climate change or of adaptation measures on water quality may require the implementation of measures.
-This knowledge dossier contains a table of such “water quality measures”, along with their impact on control variables.
+Counteracting the negative effects of climate change or of adaptation measures on water quality may require taking measures.
+This knowledge dossier features an overview of tools that will help you to determine which measures are needed.

-• Go to the table with water quality measures
+Go to the tools to find water quality measures

 Click to enlarge (afbeelding: blauwalg1.jpg)